George Washington's Final Battle: The Epic Struggle to Build a Capital City and a Nation

 Robert P. Watson's book will fascinate not only historians but also a broad readership interested in the founding period, American presidency, and history of Washington, DC.
 This highly readable book relays a little-known tale of founding intrigue and an underappreciated side of Washington's political acumen and leadership.
 Though he died less than a year before President Adams moved into the White House, Washington's vision, influence, and talent for political compromise united a contentious country around a capital and a sense of nationhood.

 College of Arts and Sciences

 Georgetown University Press

-Watson, R. P. (2020, March 23).
+Watson, R. P. (2021, February).
 George Washington's final battle: The epic struggle to build a capital city and a nation.
-Washington, DC: Georgetown University Press.
+Georgetown University Press.